Call Today! Free Immediate Response (818) 781-1570

 In order to be convicted of child abduction under California Penal Code Section 278, the Los Angeles County prosecutor has to be able to prove, beyond any reasonable doubt, all the elements of the crime.
 These include:

-- You acted maliciously depriving lawful visitation or custody.
+• You acted maliciously, depriving a lawful visitation or custody.

-It's important to note that abduction can be quite subjective when attempting to prove you committed child abduction.
-The LA County prosecutor must be able to show you acted in a malicious manner, meaning you specifically intended to take or conceal the child from the other parent.
+It's important to note that abduction can be quite subjective when attempting to prove that you committed child abduction.
+The LA County prosecutor must be able to show that you acted maliciously, meaning you specifically intended to take or conceal the child from the other parent.

 Contact a Los Angeles criminal defense attorney at our law firm for more detailed information.